mynameisfho/My-Data-Analyst-Portofolio/Investigating the Revenue of Online Sports/README.md

 ### Data Outputs:
 The analysis will explore product data, including pricing, reviews, descriptions, and ratings, alongside revenue and website traffic data, to generate strategic recommendations for the marketing and sales teams.

+To complete this project, merge the datasets and remove any null values.
+Additionally, address the following tasks:

+- Calculate the volume of products and average revenue for Adidas and Nike products, based on quartiles of their listing prices.
+Classify products as `"Budget"` for prices in quartile one, `"Average"` for quartile two, `"Expensive"` for quartile three, and `"Elite"` for quartile four.
+Save these results in a `pandas` DataFrame named `adidas_vs_nike` with columns: `"brand"`, `"price_label"`, `"num_products"`, and `"mean_revenue"`.
+Round all numeric values to two decimal places.
+- Investigate whether there’s a relationship between product description word count and average rating.
+To do this, divide product descriptions into bins of 100 characters, then calculate the average rating and number of reviews for each bin.
+Store this data in a pandas DataFrame called `description_lengths`, including the columns: `"description_length"`, `"mean_rating"`, and `"num_reviews"`, rounding numeric values to two decimal places.

 ### Code:
 [Investigating the Revenue of Online Sports](https://github.com/mynameisfho/My-Data-Analyst-Portofolio/blob/main/Investigating%20the%20Revenue%20of%20Online%20Sports/online_sports.ipynb)